DIRECTING

 Intimacy Coordinator: Sonia Victoria Werner

-Fight Captain: Eli Meyers
+Fight Captain: Elijah Meyers

 Social Media Coordinator: Ailina Dohn